-Fidalgo and Padilla bays are one set of seven Puget Sound water bodies chosen as priorities for substantial cleanup and restoration by 2020.
-These bays support a highly productive eelgrass nursery for herring, salmon, and other wildlife.
-We began environmental cleanup and restoration along the rim of the bays in 2007.
-We chose sites along the bays that we already identified as needing cleanup, but the cleanups were delayed.
+Fidalgo and Padilla bays are one set of seven Puget Sound water bodies chosen as priorities for substantial cleanup and restoration.
+We began environmental cleanup and restoration along the rim of the bays in 2007, choosing sites that that had already been identified as needing cleanup, but where cleanup had been delayed.

 Seafarer’s Memorial Park is part of two former cleanup sites: Scott Paper Mill and Cap Sante Marine.
 These cleanups yielded a usable beach and eelgrass nursery, amphitheater, kayak launch, and restaurant.